Published: February 6, 2026

 Police Response

 Local police assistance is available throughout the country.
 A shortage of personnel, training, vehicles, and resources can hinder police support for foreign victims of crime.
 Police do not usually mistreat victims of crime, but response times, investigation techniques, evidence collection, and the arrest/conviction rates of suspects are below the standards found in U.S. police departments.
+The JCF are working toward a goal of a 15-minute response time to calls in Urban areas.
+Rural areas might have up to a 45-minute wait for emergency service.

 Investigations of rape and sexual assault can be particularly inadequate, as rape kits are not always available.
 Victims must often ask for medication to avoid STD transmission and reduce the chances of pregnancy.
 Prosecution of rape cases moves very slowly, and foreign victims may need to return to Jamaica during the legal process.